TimNilssoon/Chip-8/README.md

 # Chip-8 VM

-A Chip-8 VM built in C which uses SDL2.
+A Chip-8 emulator built in C which uses SDL2.